How To Lessen The Frustration of Workplace Incompetence

 There are no excuses for poor performance in the workplace, but it happens.
 We share the responsibility to avoid becoming victims of employees' mistakes.

-Here are a few quotes for both the custom and customer service representatives.
+Here are a few quotes for both the customer and customer service representative.

 For the Customer

 "You must not lose faith in humanity.
 Humanity is an ocean; if a few drops of the ocean are dirty, the ocean does not become dirty." —Mahatma Gandhi